taikedz/easy-lxc/README.md

 	lxctl ls --fancy

-Will display the fancy outptu of `lxc-ls`.
+Will display the fancy output of `lxc-ls`.

 ## Additional features